 It is much faster to walk to the chapel from day use parking than to ride the bus from there.

 Bike rentals are at Curry and the Lodge, spring through fall.
-Find a way to bring our own, rentals are (2013) $11.50 an hour or $31.50 a day.
-(With an attached trailer $19 an hour, $58.50 a day.)
-In 2013 they said that bike rentals start at 9 a.m., last bike out at 4:45 p.m. and bikes need to be back in by 5:45 p.m.; with your own you can ride early and late into the day.
+Find a way to bring our own, rentals are (as of early 2015) $11.50 an hour or $32 a day.
+(With an attached trailer $19.50 an hour, $59.50 a day.)
+Most years they say that bike rentals start at 9 a.m., last bike out at 4:45 p.m. and bikes need to be back in by 5:45 p.m.; with your own you can ride early and late into the day.
 There are more than 12 miles of surfaced bike paths on the valley floor and even in the winter the weather is sometimes good enough to ride or rollerblade.
 A map of bike paths is at: http://www.nps.gov/yose/planyourvisit/biking.htm and you can ride on paved roads.

 Ranger walks and evening programs meet at various locations, including in front of the main visitor center, in front of the Yosemite Museum, at a campground, at a shuttle bus stop, at the Lodge or the Ahwahnee hotel, check the park newspaper.